Map of Natural Hot Springs in the U.S.

 Hot Spring Chemistry and Therapeutic Uses

-Since antiquity hot springs have been used for therapeutic purposes.
-Their medicinal purposes has also been exploited by animals who have been observed curing feet, healing wounds, or maintaining body temperature.
+Since antiquity, hot springs have been used for therapeutic purposes.
+Their medicinal purposes have also been exploited by animals observed curing feet, healing wounds, or maintaining body temperature.
 Medical Hydrology is today a modern branch of medicine.

 Balneology or Balneotherapy is the "treatment of disease by bathing" and is usually done in waters containing minerals.
-These minerals sometimes give an odor to the water and the hot springs.
+These minerals sometimes give an odor to the water in hot springs.

 Some of the therapeutic properties found in hot springs include: